 • Redirected 600 Health Facility Evaluator Nurses since February 2020, to provide more comprehensive infection control education, in addition to ongoing monitoring and enforcement, through increased onsite visits to support SNFs on their infection control plans and implementation;

-• Provide specialized, competency-based infectious disease prevention and control guidance training to all CHCQ Health Facility Evaluator Nurses, which complements the comprehensive infection prevention training provided as part of their initial year-long onboarding.
+• Provided specialized, competency-based infectious disease prevention and control guidance training to all Health Facility Evaluator Nurses, which complements the comprehensive infection prevention training provided as part of their initial year-long onboarding.

-This specialized training focuses on COVID-19-specific infection prevention and control guidance, and will equip Health Facility Evaluator Nurses with additional evidence-based tools and knowledge to perform more robust infection prevention assessment and consultation in SNFs.
-This 32-hour training consists of a Centers for Disease Control online course and HAI program self-study curriculum, interactive webinars, and a competency assessment.
-Health Facility Evaluator Nurses are required to complete each component and the COVID-19-specific scenario-based assessment to successfully pass the infectious disease training.
+This specialized training focused on COVID-19-specific infection prevention and control guidance, and equipped Health Facility Evaluator Nurses with additional evidence-based tools and knowledge to perform more robust infection prevention assessment and consultation in SNFs.
+This 32-hour training consisted of a Centers for Disease Control and Prevention online course and HAI program self-study curriculum, interactive webinars, and a competency assessment.
+Health Facility Evaluator Nurses were and remain required to complete each component, and the COVID-19-specific scenario-based assessment to successfully pass the infectious disease training.

-CHCQ will measure training outcomes through participant tracking, competency assessments, and post-survey training feedback.
-The infectious disease training is currently underway, and all CHCQ Health Facility Evaluator Nurses will be fully trained by August 2020.
+CHCQ is measuring training outcomes through participant tracking, competency assessments, and post-survey training feedback.
+All CHCQ Health Facility Evaluator Nurses have been fully trained as of August 2020.

 To further CHCQ's efforts in providing regular updates and critical information about infection prevention, weekly webinars are held every Wednesday, as well as phone conferences every Tuesday for all health facilities, and every Thursday for SNFs, to allow providers, local health departments, and any other interested parties to learn about the steps necessary to protect patients, residents, and staff.